zendesk/sunshine-conversations-api-quickstart-example/README.md

 ## First Step

-This branch, "Step1", expands on "Start" to show how to receive a webhook and log it to the console.
+This branch, "Step2", imports smooch-core-js and authenticates to Smooch.

 ### Node.js